Making it Your Own

 I hated putting the sewer fittings in the truck bed with other things.
 I got a marine battery box from Walmart and mounted it to the trailer tongue behind the hitch.
 I painted the words "Sewer Parts" on it to discourage anyone from thinking it contains a battery and being tempted to make it their own.

-You will come across a lot of photos of changes other people have made within the Facebook Groups I listed on my Choosing a Small Travel Trailer page.
-These groups are also great places to post an idea you have and get suggestions (and often photos) from others who have made similar enhancements.
+Another great source of ideas and photos are the various Facebook Groups on RVs and Travel Trailers.
+They are also great places to post an idea you have and get suggestions from others who have made similar enhancements.